-LEARNING SKILLS (LSK)
+Learning Skills (LSK)

-LSK 110 College Success Strategies (3)
+LSK 110: College Success Strategies

 This course will acquaint students with the college and its services, prepare students for success in all college courses, and help students begin to explore career options.
+Students will:

-Students will (1) focus on learning and study skills, critical thinking, basic computer skills, and presentation skills while reinforcing reading, writing, and math skills; (2) learn to improve their ability to recall both spoken and written materials (memory and concentration skills), visualize concepts, control their anxieties in high stress situations such as during public speaking and test taking (relaxation techniques), and develop a positive image of themselves as effective learners; (3) engage in a service learning or other independent project; and (4) learn to understand their own cultural and personal learning styles and blend those with learning techniques expected of college students.
+- 1. focus on learning and study skills, critical thinking, basic computer skills, and presentation skills while reinforcing reading, writing, and math skills - 2. learn to improve their ability to recall both spoken and written materials (memory and concentration skills), visualize concepts, control their anxieties in high stress situations such as during public speaking and test taking (relaxation techniques), and develop a positive image of themselves as effective learners - 3. engage in independent project and group projects - 4. examine their career and education options - 5. learn to understand their own cultural and personal learning styles and blend those with learning techniques expected of college students.